-Use the following steps to create a new integration tile:
+Use the following steps to create a new integration:

-- At the top right, click + Create integration.
+- On the Home page at the top right, click Create and select Integration.

-- Give your tile a name and optional description.
+- Give your integration a name and an optional description.

 - Click Save.